 But now the question becomes – what if you don’t want to hide your entire WooCommerce store?

-Well, if you only want to password protect specific categories, then you’ll want to use Barn2 Media’s WooCommerce Password Protected Categories plugin for more granular control.
+Well, if you only want to password protect specific categories, then you’ll want to use Barn2 Media’s WooCommerce Password Categories plugin for more granular control.

 How to Restrict WooCommerce Product Categories

-WooCommerce Password Protected Categories gives you a great deal more flexibility in how you hide your WooCommerce content by letting you create a store that’s part public and part private.
+WooCommerce Password Categories gives you a great deal more flexibility in how you hide your WooCommerce content by letting you create a store that’s part public and part private.

 The configuration is still pretty simple, but you’ll need to do a bit more setup because it’s not all or nothing like with WooCommerce Private Store.